RehamMos/python_string_operations/README.md

 Name: Reham Mostafa

 project description:
-This Project aims to find the nth Occurrence of a word in a string! \n Simple String Matching \n
+This Project aims to find the nth Occurrence of a word in a string! --- Simple String Matching ---
-Is it a palindrome?
+Is it a palindrome?  ---
 Repeated Substring